 The no fault insurer will pay for lost wages caused by the accident.
 The employer must return a wage verification form directly to the insurer setting forth the emloyee’s pay and a doctor must submit documentation stating that the person cannot work as a result of the accident related injuries.

-Why do I need a personal injury lawyer if I am injured in a pedestrian knockdown?
+Why should I hire a lawyer if I was injured in a pedestrian knockdown accident?

-Worrying about each of the topics discussed above is the last thing that someone injured in a car accident needs.
+Worrying about each of the topics discussed above is the last thing that a pedestrian injured in a car accident needs.
 We let you focus on getting better while we: